 Your friend: I’m not going to tell you, but I’ll give you a hint.

 You’re expecting your friend to tell you something truthful about the present she got for you.
 Unfortunately, Ancestry’s hints don’t always work that way.

 Consider the hint I received for my 3rd-great-grandfather John Starkey:

-However, I’ve already found my John Starkey in the 1850 census, not in Monongalia County, Virginia, but in Perry County, Ohio, where he had been living since the late 1820s.
+However, I’ve already found my John Starkey in the 1850 census, not in Monongalia County, Virginia, but several hundred miles away in Perry County, Ohio, where he had been living since the late 1820s.
 Yes, people can be listed on the census twice and I did look at the one in Monongalia County.
-The birthplace was correct, the age was approximately right, the wife’s name was correct, but the kids weren’t even close.
+The birthplace was correct, the age was approximately right, the wife’s first name was correct, but the kids weren’t even close.
 Unless my John had a “second family” in a different state at the same time (and in a completely different place that I have ever seen him before), this is not my John Starkey.

 The hints from other family trees definitely need to be reviewed for accuracy.
 Take them as clues.
 Don’t just hit “accept” on everything you see.
 (In fact, I never hit “accept” based on a family tree.
 I’ll look at the tree, make a few notes if something seems promising, but I don’t accept the hint or attach it to my tree.)